eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 #### Static code analysis

+The iceoryx maintainers have a partnership with [Axivion](https://www.axivion.com/en/) and use their [Axivion Suite](https://www.axivion.com/en/products/static-code-analysis/) to run a static code analysis.

 Github [labels](https://github.com/eclipse-iceoryx/iceoryx/labels) are used to group issues into the rulesets:

 | Ruleset name | Github issue label | Priority |